 Koa Ridge will add 3,500 new residential units.

-Ground breaking is scheduled to commence in the second half of 2017 with first homes anticipated to be complete in the second half of 2019.
+The first homes in Koa Ridge are anticipated to be complete in the second half of 2020.
 Sale releases will likely occur within one year prior to the delivery of the first homes.

 Castle & Cooke is currently in the early planning stages of the Koa Ridge community.
 At this time, there is no specific pricing information available.
 However, we are planning for a wide range of housing types in various price ranges just as we’ve historically done in our previous flagship community, Mililani Mauka.

 Yes, our land use approvals include a commitment from Castle & Cooke Homes that 30% of the homes built in Koa Ridge will meet specific City and County affordable housing criteria.
 The price of the homes and income qualifications are determined each year by the county.

 We have not made that determination.
 In the past we have offered our new homes either by lottery or on a first come basis.
 Also, we follow the County affordable and State condominium sales guidelines.

 The first homes will be available near the Koa Ridge Village Center and include single family and multi-family homes

 This information will be determined as each phase of the project is developed and is usually available about 6 months before the homes are completed.
 Prospective buyers should register on the Web Advantage Program (WAP).
 Model homes will be built by project type.